tc39/notes/meetings/2019-01/jan-29.md

 YSV: Questions?

-LBR: I am interested in being editor of ecma402 and I'd like to volunteer myself for the position.
+LEO: I am interested in being editor of ecma402 and I'd like to volunteer myself for the position.
 I have time for it already arranged internally at Bocoup.

 DE: Yeah, thanks for your help landing Test262 tests, too.
 Very helpful.